reteno-com/reteno-flutter/MIGRATION.md

 );
 ```

+`Reteno().initWith(...)` remains available as a backward-compatible alias, but `initialize(...)` is the recommended setup.

 ## Android migration notes

 If your app has Reteno-only native wiring from older versions, remove it:

 1. Remove custom `FirebaseMessagingService` classes that were added only for Reteno.
 2. Remove Reteno-specific `MESSAGING_EVENT` service declarations from app manifest.
-3. Remove legacy `MainApplication` `RetenoApplication` bootstrap if it was used only for Flutter plugin setup.
+3. Remove legacy native Reteno bootstrap if it was used only for Flutter plugin setup.

 The plugin now registers Reteno messaging bridge service from the plugin manifest.